natoverse/things-service/README.md

 [Things](https://culturedcode.com/things/) is an OSX/iOS app for managing tasks in a [GTD](http://gettingthingsdone.com/) style.
 I use it primarily for managing recurring tasks around the house.
 Things does not include much in the way of 3rd-party integration, however, they do have a small [AppleScript API](http://downloads.culturedcode.com/things/download/ThingsAppleScriptGuide.pdf).
 I wanted more ways to interact with Things, so this project exists to put a REST wrapper around some core task functionality, as well as some user interface options.

+## Features

+Well, all it really does right now is list out the current day's tasks: `http://<host>:<port>/api/v1/things/lists/today`.

 ## Getting Started

 Well, at a minimum you're gonna need a Mac with Things installed.
-This will allow execution of the AppleScript, which extracts task lists.
+This will allow execution of the AppleScript code, which extracts task lists.
 The services themselves are run with Node.js:

-`cd service`

 `npm install`